Topological Orders from Reflection Positive Frustration-free Hamiltonians

-\begin{remark} In \cite{JNPW2025} the authors derive a boundary algebra based on a set of LTO axioms, which is a strengthened version of the TQO condition.
+\begin{remark} In \cite{JNPW2025} the authors derive a boundary algebra based on a set of LTO axioms, which is a refined version of the LTQO condition suited for commuting projector Hamiltonians.
 In the case of string-net models, the boundary algebra obtained based on LTO axioms are the same as the one obtained here based on OS reconstruction.
 The difference is that in the axiomatic approach, the boundary algebra comes with a canonical boundary state, while in our case it comes with a canonical one-parameter group of automorphisms.
-This difference arises because we don't require the ground states to be locally indistinguishable, so the ground states in the thermodynamic limit could be degenerate.
-However, in the case of string-net models the canonical one-parameter automorphism group constructed from reflection positivity makes the canonical boundary state its \emph{unique} KMS state \cite[Sect.
+This difference arises because we don't require the ground states to be locally indistinguishable, so there could be more than one frustration-free ground states in the thermodynamic limit.
+However, in the case of string-net models where there is a unique frustration-free ground state, the canonical one-parameter automorphism group constructed from reflection positivity makes the canonical boundary state its \emph{unique} KMS state \cite[Sect.
 5.3]{JNPW2025}.
-Based on this observation, it interesting to see if the uniqueness of KMS state implies the uniqueness of the bulk ground state in the thermodynamic limit. \end{remark}
+Based on this observation, it is interesting to see if the uniqueness of KMS state implies the uniqueness of the bulk ground state in the thermodynamic limit. \end{remark}

-{\bf Acknowledgments. } We thank Arthur Jeffe for his warm hospitality during their stay at Harvard University, where part of this work was carried out.
-We thank Xiaogang Wen and Zixuan Feng for interesting discussions.
-Zhengwei Liu was supported by Beijing Natural Science Foundation Key Program (Grant No. Z220002) and by Templeton Religion Trust (TRT159).
-All authors were supported by Beijing Natural Science Foundation (Grant No. Z221100002722017).